 How to Talk to Your Kids About Lent

-Talking to our kids about Lent means we first have to understand the history and meaning behind WHY it's celebrated.
-Look for a great article about "what is Lent?" to be posted this week on the What's in the Bible? blog.
+Talking to our kids about Lent means we first have to understand the history and meaning behind WHY it’s celebrated.
+Start with this post about Ash Wednesday.
 The important thing is that we do take the time and talk to them about what this season leading up to Easter is all about.

 If you want to start talking to your kids about Lent, two very important teaching tools we parents use everyday are symbols and story.
 If you walk into most liturgical churches during Lent, you’ll find that many of their altars are decorated using desert plants and large bowls of water or even simple waterfalls.
 These two symbols are important during the Lenten season.
 The desert experience reminds us of the 40 years the Israelites wandered in the desert before being allowed into the Promised Land.
 It is also very symbolic of the 40 days Jesus spent in the desert being tempted and tempered before beginning His earthly ministry.
 The number “40” is symbolic too.
 Nothing Biblical is random and that’s important to share with our children.

 Water is an important symbol in Lent.
 Lent is a time we work towards an inner renewal of our Baptism in Christ.
 It is a season when we delve a little deeper into our faith and understanding of our salvation through grace.
 Since Lent is baptismal in nature, it’s a good time to discuss baptism with our kids.
 Talking about how the water is either poured over their heads or how they are immersed, and how it’s a symbol of dying to a life without Christ and being resurrected to a new life– a forever life–with Him.
 Using story to enhance this visual, share with them the actual Bible story of how John the Baptist baptized Jesus in the Jordan River.
 And how Jesus loved us so much He gave us this beautiful example to better explain God’s gift of salvation.

 Practicing Lent as a Family